 - Our second tip is to keep an eye on Craigslist.
 We have alerts set up for things like “lumber,” “windows,” “roofing” and other things we know we’ll need.
 Sometimes, people are willing to let go of materials at a very low cost for one reason or another (maybe they’re moving?), and if you are available when opportunity knocks, you may find some great deals!
 Jump on them immediately because they likely won’t be around tomorrow!

 With these two tips alone, we were able to build a small cabin on our property for just $300!

 For additional tips on finding reclaimed/secondhand building materials, read our blog post here.

 6. Is there anything else you’d like to share about your journey?

-Follow Jesse and Alyssa as they uproot their life in the city to start an off grid homestead, 100% from scratch.
-They have lots of exciting projects lined up such as the construction of a timber frame home, a hot tub deck milled from trees on their property, the building of a wood-fired hot tub, the starting of an organic garden and more!
-You can stay involved with their progress on their blog Pure Living for Life, Facebook, Instagram and YouTube channel where they publish weekly, high-quality videos of their progress.
+Follow Jesse and Alyssa as they uproot their life in the city to start an off-grid homestead, 100 percent from scratch.
+They have lots of exciting projects lined up, such as the construction of a timber frame home, a hot tub deck milled from trees on their property, the building of a wood-fired hot tub, the starting of an organic garden and more!
+You can stay involved with their progress on their blog Pure Living for Life, Facebook, Instagram and YouTube channel, where they publish weekly videos of their progress.

 Feature image credit: Pure Living for Life